cswartzvi/hamilton/docs/hamilton-vscode/vscode_extension.rst

 - Rename: rename a node across locations (can be tricky when mentioned in a decorator)
 - Support dataflows spanning multiple modules
 - Configure the visualization (i.e., match the Python features)
-- Integrate with the Hamilton UI (e.g., click a node to open it's Hamilton UI page and see execution details)
+- Integrate with the Apache Hamilton UI (e.g., click a node to open it's Apache Hamilton UI page and see execution details)
-- Visualize notebook cells using the Hamilton Jupyter extension (seems possible)
+- Visualize notebook cells using the Apache Hamilton Jupyter extension (seems possible)